codersMom/angular100-labs-2020-06-22/Ch09-Routing/2routeparams/README.md

     </div>
     ```

-8. Ensure your code is working in the browser.
+1. Ensure your code is working in the browser.

-9. Commit your code to your repository.

-10. Answer these questions by experimenting with changing the code.
+1. Answer these questions by experimenting with changing the code.

     - Why are the question marks needed, if you remove what errors do you get in the console.

     - What happens if you remove the *ngIf from around the *ngFor?

-11. Mark your work as complete.
+1. Mark your work as complete.